-Since the onset of COIVD, there have been more opportunities to work from home.
-For better or worse, this means that when you are in a contiguous state, you could theoretically work from home too.
-In addition, if you have sick kids, you could spend some time on the job even if that is from home.
+Since the onset of COVID, there have been more opportunities to work from home.
+For better or worse, this means that when you are in a contagious state, you could theoretically work from home too.
+In addition, if you have sick kids you could spend some time on the job even if that is from home.
 Getting some work done is better than zero production.

 Most bosses expect you to work, even when you are sick

 58% of managers thought that employees should come to work with flu-like symptoms.
 Additionally, more than 60% reportedly expected employees to work while experiencing severe physical ailments like back pain or recovering from surgery, according to this article by the BBC.
-It may seem unbelievable that managers are so unsympathetic to their staff, but this is a byproduct of our results-driven society, where meeting deadlines is one of the most key important performance indicators, KPI.
+It may seem unbelievable that managers are so unsympathetic to their staff, but this is a byproduct of our results-driven society where meeting deadlines is one of the key performance indicators (KPI).

-There are, of course, times you should call in sick.
-If you work as a manual laborer and feel dizzy or have a high fever that leaves you disoriented, are infectious, or have a high fever, you should visit a doctor and stay home.
-Usually, if you can be productive at all, do your best to make a contribution.
+There are of course, times you should call in sick.
+If you work as a manual laborer and feel dizzy, or have a high fever that leaves you disoriented, are infectious, or have a high fever, you should visit a doctor and stay at home.
+Usually if you can be productive at all, do your best to make a contribution.

 In game five of the 1997 NBA finals, Michael Jordan played despite having food poisoning.
 He had been throwing up all night, and he was feeling very weak at game time.
 Yet, he still found it in himself to suit up and play.
 When asked about being on the court for 44 of the games 48 minutes and scoring 38 points, including the game-winning three, he said:

 I didn’t wanna give up, No matter how sick I was or how tired I was, or how low on energy I was.
 I felt the obligation to my team, to the city of Chicago, to go out and give that extra effort.